Noel Atherton: Hydrographic Department of the Admiralty

 Following World War I, the First International Hydrographic Conference was held in London.
 It led to the establishment in 1921 of the International Hydrographic Organization, with most counties founding or formalizing their own Hydrographic Office.
 In the 1930s, the systematic and regular collection of oceanographic and naval meteorological data had begun.

 Atherton entered service in 1924, the same year Sir Percy Douglas was appointed Hydrographer of the Navy.
 Among his many cartographic roles would be to a participant in a number of Hydrographic Surveys, which culminated in data changes being recorded and lead to revisions to Nautical charts and monitoring the Antarctic Convergence.
 Under the auspices of the Discovery Committee he took the lead cartographer role in the British Discovery Expeditions on board Discovery II, spending many years in the Southern Ocean and South Georgia and the South Sandwich Islands.
 Part of the investigation involved the last privately sponsored Antarctic missions, known as the British Graham Land expedition of 1934–1937.
 Under Vice-Admiral John Augustine Edgell, Atherton was appointed as the Assistant Superintendent, Chart Production and Supplies Branch from 1937 and quickly went through the ranks.
-He prepared charts and maps for Arthur Marder as part of the UK contribution towards the quintuple.
+He prepared charts and maps for Arthur Marder's history of the Royal Navy in the First World War.
 During World War II he worked closely with Sir Eric Seal, who had been Principal Private Secretary to Winston Churchill until he was released for special duties with the Admiralty.
 Seal was his brother in law and had married to his wife’s elder sister Gladys Leadbetter in 1926.

 Atherton later served as the Chief Civil Hydrographic Officer and Assistant Superintendent of Charts, for the Admiralty from 1951 to 1962.

 He attended the 7th International Hydrographic Conference alongside Rear-Admiral Sir Edmund George Irving, who had recently been appointed as the Hydrographer of the Navy.

 During his final years he formed part of a committee that convinced the Admiralty that purpose-built survey vessels would be cheaper than converted naval vessels, the first being launched as in 1964.

-He was praised by Arthur Marder, an American historian specialising in the Maritime history of the United Kingdom from 1880 to 1945 for his cartographic expertise.

 Personal life

-He married Daisy Phyllis Leadbitter and had two children.
+He married Daisy Phyllis Leadbitter and had two children, Phyllis, born in 1933 and John in 1937.
 Atherton was awarded an OBE in the Queen’s Birthday Honours of 1962.
 His only son, John also attended Whitgift School, however pursued a different career and graduated as a surgeon from the University of Edinburgh Medical School, followed by post-graduate studies and the Edinburgh surgical Fellowship thereafter, prior to moving to Samoa with Viopapa Annandale-Atherton, whom he married in 1965.

 Atherton was widowed in 1985.
 He died two years later on 15 September 1987 at the age of 88, at his home in Waterer Gardens, Tadworth, Surrey.

 His first cousin was the American magazine editor Robert C. Atherton.